 Further in line with the position articulated by the European Commission as well as major CPG companies, Ubuntoo recommends that "biodegradable" plastics should not be considered a solution for littering (or worse a license to litter).
 Appropriate collection and end-of-life solutions (such as industrial composting or home composting) need to be put into place to avoid biodegradable plastics ending up as litter in the environment.

-Waste management is a growing problem for companies and cities all around the world.
-Costing millions of dollars to collect, manage and remove.
+Waste management is costing millions of dollars to collect, manage and remove.
 IOT technology can provide critical data on our waste and recycling to help optimize current processes and also help in the planning of new urban developments.

 Thanks to its IOT sensor, Lidbot. alerts staff when the bins are full or recently emptied and collects data on waste and recycling to better understand our waste systems.